 |

+In June 2026, Axel will begin Project Día por Día, starting with a 5,000 mile bikepacking journey across Europe.
+More than just a ride, the project is a storytelling opportunity focused on resilience, connection, and rebuilding life through movement and nature.
+Along the way, he hopes to meet people organically, share their stories, and explore what it means to move forward one day at a time.
+As he prepares for this journey, balancing training, planning non-stop logistics, and a full time job, we caught up with Axel for a quick Q&A to learn more about his story and the meaning behind Project Día por Día.
 Author: Lisa Roberts Read Time: 2 mins I’m Lisa Roberts, 46 year old, a retired pro triathlete and avid endurance junkie.
 I’m also a landscape architect and a cat lover.
 I recently participated in the Kathmandu Coast to Coast Multisport World Championship, located on the South Island of New Zealand.
 The race offers two day solo options, relay options, and run section only option.
 I opted for appropriately named “The Longest Day” version which includes 243 kilometers of technical mountain running, cycling and kayaking down class 2 rapids through canyons that you must complete in, you guessed it, a single day!
 Here's how it went ...

 Turns out, we’ve all been duped.
 With a puffed chest, I’ve been sharing this whackadoodle idea of “The 7-Eleven Ride” with a few friends over the past few months.
 I’ve confidently shared that this is “a thing people do”.
 They ride 100 miles and stop every 20-ish miles at different 7-Elevens to eat roller meat (hot dog, brat, taquito, etc) and add an escalating topping at each subsequent stop.
 Our ride started with a confession and ended, thankfully, with far less dogs than I expected.